-- ACTION: Identify threats to fishery resources, wild and those under cultivation, and ensure sound science, services and tools are available and accessible to help understand the threat(s), how they arise, what actions can be taken to eliminate them or ameliorate their effects. - OUTCOME: Fishers, culturists and coastal resource/fishery managers are knowledgeable regarding threats to fishery resources and what can be done to reduce them.
+- ACTION: Identify threats to fishery resources (e.g. ocean acidification, invasive species, climate change), wild and those under cultivation, and ensure sound science, services and tools are available and accessible to help understand the threat(s), how they arise, what actions can be taken to eliminate them or ameliorate their effects. - OUTCOME: Fishers, culturists and coastal resource and fishery managers are knowledgeable regarding threats to fishery resources and what can be done to reduce them.

-- ACTION: Determine the causes and potential remedies for actual and predicted changes in populations, population dynamics and health of finfish and shellfish of economic importance to New York. - OUTCOME: Resource managers have available more tools and techniques to restore habitats and populations of economically important fisheries in NY waters. - OUTCOME: Resource managers have tools and data to help predict the potential impact of environmental changes and policy on economically important fish and shellfish populations and what will be the effectiveness of potential mitigation/adaptation measures.
+- OUTCOME: Coastal businesses e.g., shellfish hatcheries and mangers have access to information to improve decisions about scheduling seed (spat) propagation in a manner to stabilize these supplies to commercial shellfish growers. - ACTION: Determine the causes and potential remedies for actual and predicted changes in populations, population dynamics and health of finfish and shellfish of economic importance to New York. - OUTCOME: Resource managers have available more tools and techniques to restore habitats and populations of economically important fisheries in NY waters. - OUTCOME: Resource managers and business owners have tools and data to help predict the potential impact of environmental changes and policy on economically important fish and shellfish populations and what will be the effectiveness of potential mitigation and adaptation measures.